heritai/ml_challenge_emergency_response/README.md

 *   Random seed for ensuring reproducibility.
 *   Test set size for the validation split.

-Users can easily modify this file to tailor the project to specific data inputs and requirements, ensuring flexibility and adaptability.
+Users can easily modify this file to tailor the project to specific data inputs and requirements, enhancing flexibility and adaptability.

 ## Feature Engineering

-The `feature_engineering.py` module is responsible for all feature engineering processes.
+The `feature_engineering.py` module handles all feature engineering processes.
 Currently, it includes:

-*   Calculating Haversine distance between geographical coordinates for spatial features.
+*   Calculating Haversine distance between geographical coordinates to derive spatial features.
 *   Extracting temporal features from datetime columns (e.g., hour, day of week, month, quarter).
 *   Imputing missing values to ensure data completeness.
 *   Applying one-hot encoding to categorical features for model compatibility.